 Neonates whose mother developed chickenpox within 5 days before or 2 days after delivery

-Neonates born at < 28 wk and exposed to a nonmaternal source even if their mother has evidence of immunity (neonates born at ≥ 28 wk and exposed to a nonmaternal source do not need immune globulin if their mother has evidence of immunity)
+Neonates born at < 28 weeks and exposed to a nonmaternal source even if their mother has evidence of immunity (exposed neonates born at ≥ 28 weeks should receive immune globulin if their mother has no evidence of immunity)

-Vaccination should be given as soon as possible to susceptible healthy patients eligible for vaccination (eg, age ≥ 1 yr).
+Vaccination should be given as soon as possible to exposed, susceptible healthy patients eligible for vaccination (eg, age ≥ 1 year and no contraindications).
 Vaccination can be effective in preventing or ameliorating disease within 3 days and possibly up to 5 days after exposure.

-To prevent nosocomial transmission, the Centers for Disease Control and Prevention (CDC) recommends postexposure prophylaxis with vaccination or varicella-zoster immunoglobulin, depending on immune status, for exposed health care workers and patients without evidence of immunity (available at Immunization of Health-Care Personnel ).
+To prevent nosocomial transmission, the Centers for Disease Control and Prevention recommends postexposure prophylaxis with vaccination or varicella-zoster immunoglobulin, depending on immune status, for exposed health care workers and patients without evidence of immunity (available at Immunization of Health-Care Personnel).

 Chickenpox causes pustular, crusting lesions on the skin (often including scalp) and may cause ulcerated lesions on mucous membranes.

-Complications include secondary bacterial infection of skin lesions, pneumonia, and cerebellar ataxia.
+Complications include secondary bacterial infection of skin lesions, pneumonia, cerebellar ataxia, and, in adults, encephalitis.

-Give oral valacyclovir or famciclovir to patients ≥ 12 yr and to those with skin disorders (particularly eczema) or chronic lung disease.
+Give oral valacyclovir or famciclovir to varicella patients ≥ 12 years and to those with skin disorders (particularly eczema) or chronic lung disease.

 Give IV acyclovir to immunocompromised patients and to other patients at risk of severe disease.